Ibmurai/vigu/README.md

   * Run `install.php` from command line.
   * Copy `vigu.ini.dist` to `vigu.ini` and edit it.
   * Make a vhost, to point at the root of vigu or the `web/` folder, or however you choose to serve the site.
+  * Set the daemon up, using `php handlers/daemon.php -I`.
+The daemon should be running at all times, but it may ONLY run on the Vigu server.
   * Copy `vigu.ini` to `handlers/vigu.ini`.
   * Include `handlers/shutdown.php` before anything else, preferably through php.ini's `auto_prepend_file` directive.
 It has no dependencies besides it's configuration file, which must exist next to it, so you can safely deploy it alone, to all your servers.